Supported by the Mellon Foundation “Humanities for All Times” initiative.

 11:30am, Olin 102, Children’s Story Hour

-1:00pm, Olin Lobby, Lunch for all
+1:00pm, Olin Lobby, Lunch

-2:00pm, Concurrent Afternoon Workshop
+2:00pm, Concurrent Afternoon Workshops:

-Olin 107, Panel on student organizing for food justice
+Olin 107, Panel on student organizing for food justice with BardEATS, Vassar Hunger Action, and Williams WRAPS

-Olin Auditorium, Building Land-Based Solidarity Networks
+Olin Auditorium, Building Land-Based Solidarity Networks with Tara Rodriguez Besosa, Nathan Kleinman, and Lana Mustafa

 4:00pm, Finberg House, Palestine Heirloom Seed Library Traveling Kitchen, (registration limited)